kubeslice-ent/egs-installation/README.md

    - **📌 IMPORTANT:** For different worker clusters, you need to add additional apps array for each component in the `kubeslice_worker_egs` section
    - Each worker cluster requires its own instances of GPU Operator and Prometheus if `enable_install_additional_apps: true`
    - **For complete additional apps configuration examples, see [egs-installer-config.yaml](egs-installer-config.yaml#L255-L380)**
+   - **📋 For comprehensive multi-cluster prerequisites setup with complete examples, see [Multi-Cluster Installation Example](multi-cluster-example.yaml)**
    - Example structure for multiple workers with additional apps:
      ```yaml
      additional_apps: